-Kepler’s RBI single gives Twins 6-5 win vs. Tigers in 10
+Kepler’s RBI single gives Twins 6-5 win vs Tigers in 10

 TRAINER’S ROOM

-Tigers: RHP Michael Fulmer, out for a month with a neck strain, pitched a scoreless inning in a rehab appearance for Triple-A Toledo on Sunday.
-He’s close to being reinstated from the injured list, manager A.J.
-Hinch said.
+Tigers: RHP Michael Fulmer, out for the last month with a neck strain, pitched a scoreless inning in a rehab appearance on Sunday.
+He’s close to being reinstated from the injured list, Hinch said.

 Twins: CF Byron Buxton (broken left pinkie) has added light gripping exercises to his rehabilitation program for strengthening and mobility work on his hand.
 He’s been out five weeks.